SETAP2022/.github/.github/ISSUE_TEMPLATE/github-portfolio.md

 ---
-name: General issue with the porfolios
+name: A general issue with the portfolios
 about: Portfolio question
 title: "Replace this text with a title"
 labels: portfolio